-Our compensation committee believes long-term incentive compensation is an effective means for focusing our executive officers on driving increased stockholder value over a multi-year period, provides a meaningful reward for appreciation in our stock price and long-term value creation, and motivates them to remain employed with us.
-Currently, our compensation committee uses equity awards in the form of stock options and RSUs to deliver the annual long-term incentive compensation opportunities to our executive officers and to address special situations as they may arise from time-to-time.
+Our compensation committee believes long-term incentive compensation is an effective means for focusing our named executive officers on driving increased stockholder value over a multi-year period, provides a meaningful reward for appreciation in our stock price and long-term value creation, and motivates them to remain employed with us.
+Currently, our compensation committee uses equity awards in the form of stock options and RSUs to deliver the annual long-term incentive compensation opportunities to our named executive officers and to address special situations as they may arise from time-to-time.

-Our compensation committee believes stock options provide an effective performance incentive because our executive officers derive value from their options only if our stock price increases (which benefits all stockholders) and they remain employed with us beyond the date that their options "vest" (that is, become exercisable).
-Our compensation committee also believes that RSUs help us to retain our executive officers and reward them for long-term stock price appreciation while at the same time providing some value to the recipient even if the market price of our common stock is stable or declines.
+Our compensation committee believes stock options provide an effective performance incentive because our named executive officers derive value from their options only if our stock price increases (which benefits all stockholders) and they remain employed with us beyond the date that their options "vest" (that is, become exercisable).
+Our compensation committee also believes that RSUs help us to retain our named executive officers and reward them for long-term stock price appreciation while at the same time providing some value to the recipient even if the market price of our common stock is stable or declines.

-As with their other elements of compensation, our compensation committee determines the amount of annual long-term incentive compensation for our executive officers as part of its annual compensation review and after taking into consideration a competitive market analysis, the recommendations of our CEO, the outstanding equity holdings of each named executive officer, the projected impact of the proposed awards on our earnings, the proportion of our total shares outstanding used for annual employee long-term incentive compensation awards (our "burn rate") in relation to the companies in our compensation peer group, the potential voting power dilution to our stockholders (our "overhang") in relation to the companies in our compensation peer group, and the other factors described above.
+As with their other elements of compensation, our compensation committee determines the amount of annual long-term incentive compensation for our named executive officers as part of its annual compensation review and after taking into consideration a competitive market analysis including as prepared by our compensation consultant, the recommendations of our CEO, the outstanding equity holdings of each named executive officer, the projected impact of the proposed awards on our earnings, the proportion of our total shares outstanding used for annual employee long-term incentive compensation awards (our "burn rate") in relation to the companies in our compensation peer group, the potential voting power dilution to our stockholders (our "overhang") in relation to the companies in our compensation peer group, and the other factors described above.

-On February 22, 2016, our compensation committee determined to grant equity awards to our named executive officers after taking into consideration a competitive market analysis prepared by Compensia, the recommendations of our CEO, and the other factors described above.
+On March 8, 2017, our compensation committee determined to grant equity awards to our named executive officers.
 The equity awards granted to our named executive officers were as follows: